ONSdigital/eq-translations/README.md

 ## Setup

-We use Pyenv via git because its gives the latest python versions.
+It is recommended to use [Pyenv](https://github.com/pyenv/pyenv-installer) via Git

 If you have installed pyenv via brew:
 ```